gumaerc-testorg/11.364-fall-2010/content/pages/readings.md

 Najam, Adil.
 "Dynamics of the Southern Collective." *Global Environmental Politics* 4, no. 3 (2004).

-Schreurs, M. "[International Environmental Negotiations, the State, and Environmental NGOs in Japan](http://www.gdrc.org/ngo/jp-envi-ngo.html)."
+Schreurs, M. "{{% resource_link "a08304e9-c691-4a8e-a494-52bd737e273b" "International Environmental Negotiations, the State, and Environmental NGOs in Japan" %}}."
 The Global Development Research Center, 1996.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 3